Collaboration with Nazi Germany and Fascist Italy: Territory of the Military Commander in Serbia

-Serbia was placed under German military occupation, at first directly administered by Nazis, then under a puppet government led by General Milan Nedić.
-The main function of the government was to maintain internal order, under the authority of the German Command, with the use of local paramilitary units.
+Under German military occupation Serbia was at first directly administered by Nazis, then by a puppet government led by General Milan Nedić.
+The main function of the government was to maintain internal order under the authority of the German Command with the use of local paramilitary units.
 The Wehrmacht Operations Staff never considered raising a unit to serve in the German armed forces.
 By mid 1943, the collaborationist forces in Serbia, (Serbian and ethnic Russian units), numbered between 25,000 and 30,000.